DanielDekhtyar/The-Enigma-Cipher/README.md

-# Enigma cipher algorithm
+# The Enigma Cipher
-A python code to simulate the encryption algorithm of the Enigma machine
+A Python code to simulate the encryption algorithm of the Enigma machine